-The Research Training Group 2575 “Rethinking Quantum Field Theory” funded by the German Research Foundation invites applications for a
+The Research Training Group 2575 “Rethinking Quantum Field Theory” funded by the German Research Foundation expects to fill

 The RTG is conducted by all research groups in quantum field theory at Humboldt Universität zu Berlin in cooperation with partners from DESY and the Max-Planck-Institute for Gravitational Physics in Potsdam.
 We offer challenging PhD projects in the areas of